 ”An ounce of action is worth a ton of theory.” – Ralph Waldo Emerson

 Innovation is both an art and a science.
-Both dimensions are needed and both of them needs to be studied and learned separately to build a systematic approach towards innovation.
+Both dimensions are needed and both of them has to be studied and learned separately to be able to build a systematic approach towards innovation.

 So, when you feel confident with the knowledge you’ve acquired regarding innovation management models and theories, try to see if you can implement some of the points to your own work.

 You can get started with innovation with our Ultimate Toolkit for Innovation Management that includes over 15 of our favorite tools, templates and guides for managing innovation.
-You can use the toolkit for planning your strategy, building processes and making more innovation happen in your organization.
+You can use the toolkit for planning your strategy, building innovation processes and generating more ideas in your organization.

 This post is a part of our Innovation Management blog-series.
 In this series, we dive deep into the different areas of innovation management and cover the aspects we think are the most important to understand about innovation management.